Article

 Chapter 3 gives tactical information on how the incident response process should be structured and covers topics such as classification and reporting.
 It details how financial intuitions should:

-• Establish and apply incident management processes to identify, track, log, and categorise incidents
+• Establish and apply incident management processes to identify, track, log, and categorize incidents

 • Ensure incidents are classified according to shared criteria

-• Report major ICT-related incidents to the competent authority using a harmonised report framework
+• Report major ICT-related incidents to the competent authority using a harmonized report framework

 The most important article in this chapter (Article 15) outlines the critical functions of the incident management process, building on the high-level framework in Chapter 2.
 Essential requirements include priority and severity, role assignment, and communication plans.